microsoft/PowerPlatformConnectors/certified-connectors/Cognito Forms/readme.md

 - `form`: The internal form name or Id
 - `start`: The datetime at which the form should become available.
 - `end`: The datetime at which the form should no longer be available.
-- `messsage`: The message which should be shown to users who try to access the form when outside of the availability period.
+- `message`: The message which should be shown to users who try to access the form when outside of the availability period.

 #### GetFile